dalesgit/logseq/pages/Epiphany-1-draft-2.md

 ## Epiphany (and Christmas)

-> (from Orth Church in America) *The services of Epiphany are set up exactly as those of Christmas, although historically it was most certainly Christmas which was made to imitate Epiphany since it was established later.*
+> (from Orthodox Church in America) *The services of Epiphany are set up exactly as those of Christmas, although historically it was most certainly Christmas which was made to imitate Epiphany since it was established later.*

 * *Epiphany means shining forth or manifestation.
 The feast is often called, as it is in the Orthodox service books, Theophany, which means the shining forth and manifestation of God.
 The emphasis in the present day celebration is on the appearance of Jesus as the human Messiah of Israel and the divine Son of God, One of the Holy Trinity with the Father and the Holy Spirit.*

-* *This observance commemorates Christ’s baptism by John the Forerunner in the River Jordan, and the beginning of Christ’s earthly ministry.
-The Feast of Theophany is the culmination of the Christmas Season, which starts on December 25 and ends on January 6.
-In mystic commemoration of this event, the Great Blessing of Water is performed on this day, and the holy water so blessed is used by the local priest to bless the homes of the faithful.*

 The season – what in the Catholic church is called **ordinary time** – is not just, “Oh, back to wearing Green”.
 It links the power we have celebrated over the past weeks, the power of incarnation together with the responsibility each of us has as followers of the *Incarnate one*.
 The significance of who this child of God named **Jesus** is made manifest to us who choose to follow him and proclaim it principally through **Baptism**.
 This season links **Incarnation** and **Manifestation**.